gb-it/codejam-cap-nodejs/exercises/03/readme.md

 ![command completion](command-completion.png)

-This `Association to Authors` relationship will allow a consumer to navigate from a Book to the related Author, but not from an Author to their Books.
+This `Association to Authors` relationship will allow a consumer to navigate from a book to the related author, but not from an author to their books.
 Let's fix that now by adding a second association.

-:point_right: To the Authors entity, add a `books` property thus:
+:point_right: To the `Authors` entity, add a `books` property thus:

 ```cds
 entity Authors {